-- You may not store a bicycle in your room or any area other than the bicycle storage area unless this has been arranged with the Accommodation team. - Please note that if you wish to leave your bicycle over the summer, you must arrange this with the Accommodation team.
-If you leave your bicycle over the summer without authorization, it will be deemed abandoned property and we will dispose of it accordingly. - The University of Auckland assumes no responsibility for your bicycle while it is parked or stored within our properties.
-We strongly recommend that you insure your bicycle and keep it securely locked with a D lock (chains and padlocks are often insufficient) at all times.
+- You may not store a bicycle in your room or any area other than the bicycle storage room. - Please note that if you wish to leave your bicycle over the summer vacation, you must arrange this with the accommodation management team. - If you leave your bicycles over the summer vacation, without authorisation, it will be deemed abandoned property and we will dispose of it accordingly.